Mission, Objectives and Structure

 Objectives and Roles

-Build ACI’s worldwide organizational capacity and resources to serve all members effectively and efficiently.
+- Build ACI’s worldwide organizational capacity and resources to serve all members effectively

 As of January 2014, ACI accounts for 591 regular members operating 1,861 airports in 177 countries.
 In 2013, airports worldwide welcomed 5.95 billion arriving and departing passengers and handled 93.6 million metric tonnes of cargo and 79.6 million movements.
 ACI is a non-profit organization whose prime purpose is to advance the interests of airports and to promote professional excellence in airport management and operations.